rslabbert/PyLisp/README.md

 ## Extending the standard library
 The standard library is contained in the PyLib directory.
 Each directory within the pylib directory is a module which can be imported.
 To create a new module, make a directory in the PyLib directory and populate it with pylisp(.pyl) or python(.py) files.
 Any definitions in the pylisp file automatically get exported to the importer's environment.
 Python files need to define a dictionary called export which maps environment names to values/functions.

+## License
+Copyright (C) 2021 Ruben Slabbert

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.